23 Nov 2018

 Dr Brett Graham (Tainui, Ngāti Kōroki Kahukura) is the Govett-Brewster Art Gallery’s Creative New Zealand Artist in Residence for 2019.

-He is undertaking part of his two month residency in Taranaki this year to research local strategies of resistance to colonisation.
-He will return again in 2019 to construct and present a major solo exhibition opening December 2019.
+Graham undertook part of his two month residency in Taranaki in 2018 to research local strategies of resistance to colonisation.
+He will return in 2020 to construct and present a major solo exhibition opening in April 2020.
 The exhibition is curated by Anna-Marie White (Te Ātiawa) and supported by a publication featuring local and international writers.